Car Accident Attorneys

 Q: Why is My Car Accident Settlement Taking So Long?

-Depending on the complexities of your case, it can take a few months before your settlement is approved.
+Depending on the complexities of your case, it can take several months before your settlement is approved.
 That’s because many factors are taken into account such as how quickly the insurance company is willing to settle your claim, how severe your injuries are, and how complex the accident is.
 If you have any questions about your settlement, contact our car accident lawyers as soon as possible.

 Q: How Long Do I Have to File a Car Accident Claim?